-This chapter describes how to configure subgraph access control.
+This section describes how to configure subgraph access control in Neo4j.

 Through the use of user-defined procedures and custom roles, an administrator may restrict a user’s access and subsequent actions to specified portions of the graph.